 Projects within Cochrane Groups do not have their own Cochrane logo.
 They use the Group logo.
 However, when producing documents you can write the title of your project next to the main logo, following this spacing guide.

-Cochrane Oral Health Global Alliance example: Global Alliance is a specific project that is part of Cochrane Oral Health's strategic objectives.
+Cochrane Oral Health Global Alliance example:

+Global Alliance is a specific project that is part of Cochrane Oral Health's strategic objectives.
 It is visually represented by using the main Cochrane Oral Health logo and its project name written as text separately.

+Online presence

+Guidelines for applying the Cochrane brand in software tools are as follows:

+Principles

-Cochrane Community design toolkit Online presence Guidelines for applying the Cochrane brand in software tools are as follows: Informatics and Knowledge Management Department Style Sheet Principles The Cochrane brand should be integrated elegantly into all core tools to be used across Cochrane.
-Should a conflict between brand prominence and user experience occur, the user experience must be favoured.
-New tools will be asked to follow these closely.
+- The Cochrane brand should be integrated elegantly into all core tools to be used across Cochrane. - Should a conflict between brand prominence and user experience occur, the user experience must be favoured. - New tools will be asked to follow these closely.
 For existing tools (ie. Archie, CDSR), these guideline should be implemented organically as part of the software's development cycle.

+Logo

-Logo Use the group logo.
-We will use the main Cochrane fav icon for tools in the browser and when we have smaller responsive spaces where we want to show a minimum level of branding due to space constraints.
-The logo ideally should be in the upper left hand corner.
+- Use the group logo. - We will use the main Cochrane fav icon for tools in the browser and when we have smaller responsive spaces where we want to show a minimum level of branding due to space constraints. - The logo ideally should be in the upper left hand corner.